WoltLab/docs.woltlab.com/docs/tutorial_tutorial-series_part-2-event-listeners-and-template-listeners.md

 {% include tutorial/tutorial-series/part-2/templates/__personListBirthdaySortField.tpl %}
 {% endhighlight %}

-{% include callout.html content="You might have noticed the two underscores at the beginning of the template file.
-For templates that are included via template listeners, this is the naming convention we use." type="info" %}
+!!! info "You might have noticed the two underscores at the beginning of the template file.
+For templates that are included via template listeners, this is the naming convention we use."

 Putting the template code into a file has the advantage that in the administrator is able to edit the code directly via a custom template group, even though in this case this might not be very probable.